The Idea is Born

 Many people would buy them as starter boats and then up-grade once they had some experience and knew that they really liked voyaging.
 But that would be good too since suddenly we would have a base of wholesome, relatively new, second hand offshore boats at very reasonable prices.

-And that would make it possible, once again, for younger people to go cruising for a few years before getting “serious” about their lives: They could buy a good used boat for say $120,000, go cruising for a few years, and then sell it for not a lot less than they paid for it, since I believe a boat like this would hold its value well.
+And that would make it possible, once again, for younger people to go cruising for a few years before getting “serious” about their lives: They could buy a good used Adventure 40 for say $120,000, go cruising for a few years, and then sell it for not a lot less than they paid for it, since I believe a boat like this would hold its value well.